indigo-astronomy/indigo/indigo_drivers/mount_ioptron/README.md

 Use URL in form ieq://host:port to connect to the mount over network (default port is 4030).

 ## Status: Under development

+Driver is developed and tested with:
+* CEM60-EC